 Find a contractor

 You will need to choose a bathroom remodeling contractor who has experience in installing jacuzzi tubs.
-Be sure that the plumber and electrician are willing to do the work while the tub is on-site.
+Be sure to choose a plumber and electrician who are willing to do the work while the tub is on-site.
 Choose the contractor based on their references.
 Make sure that the potential contractor has experience with this type of job.

 If you have seen the professional’s work, use that as a comparison to ensure that they will do quality work for your bathroom jacuzzi remodel.
 Ensure that the contractor has a current license and insurance to operate as a business legally.
 Do not hire anyone unlicensed or uninsured.

 Before you begin a bathroom remodeling project, make sure you have all your financing ready and determine how much your contractor will charge for labor and materials.
 The average cost of a new shower is between $3,000 and $5,000; the same goes for bathtub installation.

 You can expect to pay between $2,500 and $3,500 for a new bathroom sink and faucets.
 You should factor in the cost of repairing an existing bathtub or replace it with a Jacuzzi tub that will cost approximately $4,000 to $12,000.

 Shop for materials

 It may be tempting to buy a pre-fabricated whirlpool unit that you can drop into your newly remodeled bathroom, but most experts agree that it’s best to start with a few essential items and build from there.
 You will need an acrylic, metal, or fiberglass tub unit; plumbing connections for the drain, as well as an overflow pipe and a pressure release valve; a water-filtration system (this removes unwanted chemicals from the water); a pump (this turns regular water into bubble bath); plus jets and faucets.
 The average cost for all of these supplies is about $1,000.